-(ii) The minimum vertical clearance for a building or structure overhanging the Transit Corridor Lands shall be 7.5 meters, measured from the Transit Corridor Lands top-of-rail to the nearest outer edge of the building or structure element overhanging the Transit Corridor Lands top-of-rail elevation; other requirements regarding overbuilds may apply.
+(ii) Unless otherwise determined by the existing Metrolinx location-specific requirements applicable to the area, the minimum vertical clearance for a building or structure overhanging the Transit Corridor Lands shall be 10.5 meters, measured from the Transit Corridor Lands top-of-rail to the nearest outer edge of the building or structure element overhanging the Transit Corridor Lands top-of-rail elevation; other requirements regarding overbuilds may apply.

-The mutual property line may be redefined in cases where Transit Corridor Lands project requires additional property, and the minimum clearance would be measured from the new property line.
+In cases where property interests or requirements prompt the mutual property line to be redefined, all minimum clearances will be measured from the new property line.

 Existing building and structure clearances may vary by location and do not set the precedent for new developments.
+New developments will be subject to current standards and requirements.